jantznick/blog/posts/family/puerto-rico.md

 ## Story

-We then went to Puerto Rico
+We then went to Puerto Rico.

 {% set puerto_rico_images = [
 { src: "/img/dr-pr-2024/cora-aguadilla-chair.jpeg", caption: "Cora in Aguadilla" },